kyma-project/community/concepts/infrastructure-reconciliation/README.md

     gardenerSecretName: subscription-secret
 ```

-The resource structure is really simple, the Subscription Manager only needs to know the provider and a proper selector for the subscription to be selected.
-It provides credentials in a form of the Gardener secret name, which can be simply used as a parameter in the Shoot CR.
+The resource structure is really simple.
+Subscription Manager only needs to know the provider and a proper selector for the subscription to be selected.
+It provides credentials in the form of the Gardener's Secret name, which can be simply used as a parameter in the Shoot CR.

 ## Cluster Provisioning Flow